 This makes it possible to employ multiple instances of ndb_restore to restore subsets of the backup in parallel, potentially reducing the amount of time required to perform the restore operation.

-Read from any replica enabled.
-Beginning with NDB 8.0.19, read from any replica is enabled by default for all
+Read from any fragment replica enabled.
+Read from any fragment replica is enabled by default for all

 NDBtables.
 This means that the default value for the